sachin17git/Hotel-and-rental-vehicle-full-stack-development/README.md

 The application binds several jframes into a single program and the application is completely based upon drag and drop GUI swing builder.
 Each jframe consists of buttons and those buttons have an event described.
 They can perform a query, log out or delete an entity etc.
 For each update operation performed in the front end, the same is reflected to the back end and if any errors are occurred, then they are shown using a pop up menu.
-The mini-project is included a trigger and a stored procedure in the back end and they are executed automatically when certain operations are performed in the front end.
+This project is included a trigger and a stored procedure in the back end and they are executed automatically when certain operations are performed in the front end.